 Won’t somebody think of the children?

-The city wants to build a standalone prekindergarten on 93rd Street in Bay Ridge, but neighbors say a seedy hotel up the block will put kids at risk.
+The city wants to build a standalone pre-kindergarten on 93rd Street in Bay Ridge, but neighbors say a seedy hotel up the block will put kids at risk.

 “First make it safe for the children,” neighbor Stephanie Moustakas said during a Feb.
 25 public hearing.
 “It’s not safe.
 There are a great lot of insane people, bums, drugs, booze.”

-The city plans to knock down the one-story office building at 369 93rd St. and put up a three-story, standalone pre-K facility with eight classrooms and 144 seats, according to Tami Rachelson, a deputy director at the School Construction Authority.
+The city plans to knock down the one-story office building at 369 93rd St. and put up a three-story standalone pre-K facility with eight classrooms and 144 seats, according to Tami Rachelson, a deputy director at the Schools Construction Authority.
 The city is in negotiations to buy the lot from Dr. William Spielfogel, who owns the land and runs a podiatry practice in the building, she said.
 They have agreed upon a price, but Rachelson declined to say what it was.
 Real estate firm Massey Knakal listed the site with an asking price of $3,100,000.

-Spielfogel did not return requests for comment.
+Spielfogel did not return requests for comment by press time.

 Residents were also concerned about increased traffic on the narrow roadway.